-To put it shortly, the fastest way to spot fake Tudor watches is to look at their text on the dial.
+To put it shortly, the fastest way to spot fake Tudor watches is to look at the text on the dial.
 In almost every case of a fake Tudor watch, you’ll see these with their main “TUDOR” text, as well as with the other inscriptions at the wrong thickness and kerning between the letters.
-On the other hand, the real Tudor watches always have their text on the dial at the right thickness and with no such flaws as the replica Tudor products.

 We get it, spotting fake Tudor watches wasn’t always so easy, especially when trying to buy one – you feel more pressure on your shoulder because you’re definitely trying to buy an authentic one and not to get scammed with a fake.

 Maybe it’s that or just the fact that you want to get some more knowledge on the Tudor watches and on which is the real one, as well as which is the fake one.